by Bill McBride on 2/12/2013 12:24:00 PM

 A key economic question this year is how many construction jobs will be added.
 Here are a few excerpts from analysis Kris Dawsey and Hui Shan at Goldman Sachs: Housing Sector Jobs Poised for a Comeback

 Although many indicators of housing activity improved during 2012, employment in the sector remains close to post-bubble lows.
 Looking only at residential construction jobs, employment declined by 1.5 million (-42%) from its peak in 2006 to its recent trough in early 2011 and edged up only a modest 100 thousand since then.
 However, direct residential construction employment is only a part of all residential investment-related employment.
-Adding in housing-related employment in manufacturing, wholesale trade, retailing, and finance & real estate, employment dropped by 2.8 million (-31%) from its peak, and gained a bit less than 300 thousand from its trough to the present ...So there analysis suggests construction companies have been increasing hours worked for current employees, but now they need to hire more workers.
+Adding in housing-related employment in manufacturing, wholesale trade, retailing, and finance & real estate, employment dropped by 2.8 million (-31%) from its peak, and gained a bit less than 300 thousand from its trough to the present ...So their analysis suggests construction companies have been increasing hours worked for current employees, but now they need to hire more workers.

 [R]eal residential investment declined somewhat more sharply than housing-related employment in the downturn, resulting in a decline in real value added per residential investment-related worker, according to our proxy measure, from more than $80,000 in 2006 to a bit less than $60,000 in Q4:2012, in chained 2005 dollars.
 This pattern of declining productivity during a downturn is called "labor hoarding" by economists (although labor hoarding is probably not what most people think of during a period of sharp job cuts) and reflects businesses' reluctance to fire workers at a rate commensurate with the decline in their sales.